Skip to main content

 6 min read

 Running a 1500W space heater off-grid is one of the heaviest single-appliance loads people attempt with solar.
 It demands a properly sized inverter, a substantial battery bank, and enough panels to replenish all that energy.
 This calculator sizes the complete system so nothing is undersized.
+For a broader look at all your off-grid loads beyond just the heater, our off-grid load calculator handles multi-appliance audits.

 A 1500W resistive space heater draws a steady 1,500 watts with virtually no surge.
 Unlike motors (which spike to 3-5x running watts at startup), resistive heating elements reach full power almost instantly.
 This makes heaters easier on inverters than their wattage suggests.